UsamaIsrarDev/introduction-to-software-engineering/foundation-of-software-engineering/introduction-to-software-engineering/00_step.md

 ## Scope of Software Engineering

-Software Engineering covers every step of the software life cycle — from **ideas** to **maintenance**.
-It ensures quality, user satisfaction, and cost efficiency.

-### Scope of Software Engineering

 The scope defines the areas and responsibilities included in the field.
 Software engineering covers the entire lifecycle of software — from idea to retirement.

 #### Software Development Life Cycle (SDLC) Stages

 ### 1. Requirements Analysis Stage
-(description) Understanding what the user or client needs.
+> - Description: Understanding what the user or client needs.
-(example) “Users should log in using email or Google.”
+> - Example: “Users should log in using email or Google.”

 ### 2. System Design Stage
-(description) Planning the architecture, database, and UI.
+> - Description: Planning the architecture, database, and UI.
-(example) Decide to use React frontend + Node backend.
+> - Example: Decide to use React frontend + Node backend.

 ### 3. Implementation (Coding) Stage
-(description) Writing actual code using chosen technologies.
+> - Description: Writing actual code using chosen technologies.
-(example) Write clean, modular code in TypeScript.
+> - Example: Write clean, modular code in TypeScript.

 ### 4. Testing Stage
-(description) Checking that the software works correctly and has no bugs.
+> - Description: Checking that the software works correctly and has no bugs.
-(example) Unit testing, integration testing, UI testing.
+> - Example: Unit testing, integration testing, UI testing.

 ### 5. Deployment Stage
-(description) Delivering the software to users (e.g., on a web server).
+> - Description: Delivering the software to users (e.g., on a web server).
-(example) Deploy to Vercel or AWS.
+> - Example: Deploy to Vercel or AWS.

 ### 6. Maintenance & Updates Stage
-(description) Fixing bugs, improving features, updating dependencies.
+> - Description: Fixing bugs, improving features, updating dependencies.
-(example) Add new payment gateways, fix crashes, etc.
+> - Example: Add new payment gateways, fix crashes, etc.

 ---